 The dad’s expression changes.
 He looks more relaxed, like he’s seeing me from a new perspective.
 Like I’m no longer just a scumbag punk rocker at his breakfast table.
 A scumbag punk rocker that banged his teenage daughter, and is now smoking his cigarettes.
 Nope.
 Now I’m a scumbag punk rocker that makes bank.

 “Got a beer?”
 I ask.

-I’ve chosen Patrick O’Neil’s excerpt “It’s awfully late for Patti Michelle” because it not only contains the elements I look for in a non-fiction submission but the writing is edgy, effortless and rolls along like an X song you can’t help but sing.
-Patrick is an Antioch graduate whose work has appeared on TCR.
+I’ve chosen Patrick O’Neil’s excerpt “It’s Awfully Late for Patti Michelle” because it not only contains the elements I look for in a nonfiction submission but the writing is edgy, effortless and rolls along like an X song you can’t help but sing.
+Patrick is an Antioch graduate whose work has appeared on The Citron Review.